catarse/mithril-postgrest/README.md

 The model will have the following methods:

  * getPage(pageNumber) - gets a page of data issueing a GET request to the endpoint.
+ * getPageWithToken(pageNumber) - gets a page of data issueing a GET request to the endpoint using the JWT authentication.

 The model will have all the properties defined in it's creation plus: